Collins Heating & Cooling

 Meyer's NUVEW (Crown Point, IN) $1,500-$5,000 Moderate Microsoft Clarity analytics, local NWI agency

-▶ Collins None $0 None GBP managed by SEO pro, website redesign planned
+▶ Collins None $0 None Google profile actively managed, website redesign planned

 STAT HVAC None $0-$500 Minimal Websites.com basic builder — no analytics at all